Applying for Aid: International Students

 Overview for International Students

-As an institution committed to ethnic, experiential, and economic diversity, Oberlin provides grants, scholarships, loans, and on-campus employment to enable international students to meet all demonstrated financial need.
+Oberlin provides grants, scholarships, loans, and on-campus employment to meet 100% of calculated financial need for all international students who apply for financial aid.
 In recent years, about half of our international students received institutional financial aid, with the average aid package covering about two-thirds of the cost of attendance.

 The international financial aid budget is not unlimited.
 Consequently, the international admission process is extremely competitive—particularly for students with high financial need.
 Fewer than 15 percent of international applicants are admitted in a typical year.